Gentle giant Wilson, the 'racers' racer'

 He underlined his quality with a runner-up finish at the Mid-Ohio race earlier this month, his first podium finish in IndyCar since 2013.

-"It's great to get a good result here and continue to build towards next year and see what happens," he said after the race.
+"It's great to get a good result here and continue to build toward next year and see what happens," he said after the race.

 "Hopefully something will come together."